Killian604/rain-collector/README.md

 - `StyleTTS2`: Incredibly hard to implement fast inference to prove concept
 - `GPT-SoVITS`: Extremely hacky repo.
 Not enough bonuses to use this over fish-audio, so dropping usage.
 Written in Chinese first.
 - `suno/bark`: Slow to inference.
 No voice cloning.
 Has SOME non-talking attributes like [laughter]
+- `kokoro`: Could not get to load from `build_model()` based on usage instructions.
+- `piper`/`piper-tts`: pip package does not exist despite being used in installation instructions.
+Aimed for Pi4 usage.

+_

 - To ASR a 4.5h podcast with Whisper Large, it takes about 30 min
   - So it takes about 1 min of runtime per 9 min of audio